Cyber Citizen Shockman 2: A New Menace

 Cyber Citizen Shockman 2: A New Menace (改造町人シュビビンマン2 新たなる敵, Kaizō Chōjin Shubibinman 2: Aratanaru Teki) is a 1991 video game developed by Winds and released exclusively for the TurboGrafx-16.
-It was released in the United States in 1992 as just Shockman, making it the only game in the Cyber Citizen Shockman series to have a contemporary release outside Japan.
+It was released in the United States in 1992 as Shockman, making it the only game in the Cyber Citizen Shockman series to have a contemporary release outside Japan before the entire series got re-released by Ratalaika Games.

 Plot

 A New Menace takes about two years after the original Cyber Citizen Shockman.
 Arnold is no longer a student and works as a cook in a local restaurant.
 Sonya remains a student.
 Since the fall of the Dark Skull, Doc has constantly suspected that another invasion was coming sending Arnold and Sonya on searches for the new invaders although never finding anything.
 However, one day, after Doc is kidnapped, Arnold and Sonya find out that an alien empire led by Ryo is planning to take over the world.
 Also, two other villains have appeared with similar powers to Arnold and Sonya.
 They are dark Shockmen named Jeeta and Mue.
 Arnold and Sonya must now rescue Doc, stop Ryo from taking over the world, and avoid being killed by Jeeta and Mue.